timvancann/rift-breaker/README.md

 It is intented as learning resources for myself and potentially other like-minded individuals attempting to learn Rust and Bevy.

+Your goal as player: defend against waves of monsters emerging from interdimensional rifts.

 <div style="text-align:center">
 <img src="assets/logo.png" alt="drawing" width="400"/>